COVID-19 pandemic in Florida

-We’re not shutting down, we’re gonna go forward, we’re gonna continue to protect the most vulnerable....particularly when you have a virus that disproportionately impacts one segment of society, to suppress a lot of working-age people at this point I don’t think would likely be very effective.”
-That targeted approach was similar to what a substantial faction of doctors would recommend a few months later in the Great Barrington Declaration.
-DeSantis got vaccinated voluntarily against Covid 19, and expressed enthusiasm for people getting their shots, but he has also opposed forcing people to do it.
+"We're not shutting down, we're gonna go forward, we're gonna continue to protect the most vulnerable....particularly when you have a virus that disproportionately impacts one segment of society, to suppress a lot of working-age people at this point I don't think would likely be very effective."
+That targeted approach was similar to what the Great Barrington Declaration would recommend later in October.
+DeSantis got vaccinated voluntarily against COVID-19 and expressed enthusiasm for people getting their shots, but he has also opposed forcing people to do it.

 On September 25, 2020, Florida lifted all remaining capacity restrictions on businesses, while also prohibiting local governments from enforcing public health orders with fines, or restricting restaurants to less than 50% capacity.
-According to the federal Center for Disease Control, life expectancy during 2020 dropped in Florida to 77.5 years, down from 79 years in 2019; that fall of 1.5 years in Florida compared to a nationwide fall of 1.8 years, “mostly due to the COVID-19 pandemic and increases in unintentional injuries,” with those unintentional deaths being mostly attributable to drug overdoses.
+According to the federal Center for Disease Control, life expectancy during 2020 dropped in Florida to 77.5 years, down from 79 years in 2019; that fall of 1.5 years in Florida compared to a nationwide fall of 1.8 years, "mostly due to the COVID-19 pandemic and increases in unintentional injuries," with those unintentional deaths being mostly attributable to drug overdoses.

 As of 16 September 2021, the Florida Department of Health had reported 3,485,163 COVID-19 cases and 51,240 deaths among residents of the state.
 Since the start of the pandemic through November 2022, 324 in 100,000 Floridians died of COVID-19.
 As of December 2021, among all US states Florida had the eighth-highest per capita case rate.
 As of July 2021, one in every five new COVID-19 cases recorded in the United States came from Florida.
 Vaccines have been administered in Florida since December 14, 2020.
 As of 2 May 2021, Florida has administered 15,488,105 COVID-19 vaccine doses with 42% of the population having received at least one shot and 30% of the population being fully vaccinated.

 Since 2021, Governor Ron DeSantis has placed restrictions on the use of COVID-19 mitigations by local governments and private businesses via executive order; the state has expressly voided and restricted any future restrictions imposed by local governments, prohibited any mandate applying to COVID-19 vaccines (including COVID-19 vaccination as a condition of entry or employment), and has controversially prohibited local governments and school boards from mandating that face masks be worn at schools—a policy which resulted in legal disputes.

 As of Tuesday, April 19, 2022, more than 14,342,000 people had been fully vaccinated in Florida.
 On that date, the state had logged at least 5,888,264 cases and 73,738 deaths since the pandemic began in March 2020.

-On February 15, 2023, the Florida Department of Health published a safety alert from the State Surgeon General Joseph Ladapo warning of “a novel increase” in adverse event reports related to mRNA-based COVID-19 vaccines.
+On February 15, 2023, the Florida Department of Health published a safety alert from the State Surgeon General Joseph Ladapo warning of "a novel increase" in adverse event reports related to mRNA-based COVID-19 vaccines.